 Christians should also consider whether there is adequate historical support for non-Christian miracle claims.
 Multiple firsthand attestations are valuable, as is testimony by those who are unsympathetic to the event at hand.

 Consider the miracle of the dancing sun at Fatima.
-This extraordinary event, which was witnessed by more than 30,000 people, was also attested to by unsympathetic, secular sources including Avelino de Almeida, a reporter who had mocked the visionaries at Fatima.
-She wrote in the newspaper O Século, "Before the astonished eyes of the crowd, whose aspect was biblical as they stood bare-headed, eagerly searching the sky, the sun trembled, made sudden incredible movements outside all cosmic laws—the sun ‘danced’ according to the typical expression of the people."
+This extraordinary event, which was witnessed by more than 30,000 people, was also attested to by unsympathetic, secular sources, including Avelino de Almeida, a reporter who had mocked the visionaries at Fatima.
+He wrote in the newspaper O Século, “Before the astonished eyes of the crowd, whose aspect was biblical as they stood bare-headed, eagerly searching the sky, the sun trembled, made sudden incredible movements outside all cosmic laws—the sun ‘danced’ according to the typical expression of the people.”

 Consider also the well-rounded support for the miracles of Jesus.
 They are recorded in all four Gospels, which are typically dated from thirty-five to sixty-five years after the life of Christ.
 These early accounts, written within the lifetime of the apostles, are corroborated by thousands of ancient manuscripts.
 Oral tradition in the form of a creed, which is dated by the majority of experts to within five years of Christ, also testifies to the bodily resurrection of Christ (1 Cor.
 15:3-8).
 Finally, unsympathetic sources such as Josephus and the Babylonian Talmud, who rejected Jesus’ Messiahship, attest to supernatural deeds of Christ.

-By contrast, the sources which testify to the alleged miracles of Muhammad arose over a century after his life.
+By contrast, the sources that testify to the alleged miracles of Muhammad arose over a century after his life.
 These Islamic accounts lack early, independent attestation by multiple sources.
 Furthermore, they lack any attestation by enemy or unsympathetic sources.

 Finally, we must consider whether God might have reasons for working a miracle outside of the Christian context.
 From a biblical perspective, we know that such miracles are not impossible.
-Consider how God healed Naaman the Syrian from leprosy (2 Kings 5) or the angelic vision of the unbaptized Cornelius (Acts 9:3).
+Consider how God healed Naaman the Syrian of leprosy (2 Kings 5) or the angelic vision of the unbaptized Cornelius (Acts 9:3).
 New Testament scholar Michael Licona affirms that “a Christian who believes that Jesus provides the only way to know God might also believe that God acts in the lives of those who practice other religions” (The Resurrection of Jesus).

 God may act in the life of a non-Christian in order to increase his faith in a divine, personal being as a preparation for the gospel.
-Another possibility may be that out of his “good will” God may work a miracle in response to the personal prayer of a non-Christian.
+Another possibility may be that out of his “good will,” God may work a miracle in response to the personal prayer of a non-Christian.
 Such an act of providence would obviously be one small part of a larger plan to bring the person to belief in the one true God.
 God, after all, “desires all men to be saved and to come to the knowledge of the truth” (1 Tim.
 2:4).